Lobe Separation Angle Calculator

 How to Calculate Lobe Separation Angle

-The formula to calculate LSA is straightforward:
+The formula to calculate LSA is straightforward — it's simply the average of the two centerline angles:

 [\text{Lobe Separation Angle} = \frac{\text{Intake Centerline} + \text{Exhaust Centerline}}{2}]